OpenAgua/openagua-documentation/docs/how-to-use/user-guide/setup-model/first-steps.md

 3. Changing units does not yet change units in the core model.
 So changing units has no effect on the units that you should provide to the model.

 ## Create/edit networks

-### Create network

-Once logged-in, click "add network" in order to start building your project.
-A window will pop up so you can name and describe your project.
-Each network can have different versions where you will be able to switch within without loosing any data, we recommend selecting the latest version and looking at the "version history" link before modifying the template.
-This feature will function in later versions of OpenAgua.

 ### Edit network properties